Nithur-M/work-from-anywhere/product-manager-jobs.md

                 &lt;div class=&quot;content-intro&quot;&gt;&lt;h2&gt;&lt;strong&gt;About Remote&lt;/strong&gt;&lt;/h2&gt;
 &lt;p&gt;Remote is solving global remote organizations’ biggest challenge: employing anyone anywhere compliantly.
 We make it possible for businesses big and small to employ a global team by handling global payroll, benefits, taxes, and compliance.
 Check out &lt;a href=&quot;http://remote.com/how-it-works&quot;&gt;remote.com/how-it-works&lt;/a&gt; to learn more or if you’re interested in adding to the mission, scroll down to apply now.&lt;/p&gt;
 &lt;p&gt;Please take a look at &lt;strong&gt;&lt;a href=&quot;http://remote.com/handbook&quot;&gt;remote.com/handbook&lt;/a&gt;&lt;/strong&gt; to learn more about our culture and what it is like to work here. &lt;strong&gt;Not only do we encourage folks from all ethnic groups, genders, sexuality, age and abilities to apply, but we prioritize a sense of &lt;a href=&quot;https://www.notion.so/people-Belonging-Diversity-Equity-Inclusion-DEI-4990e36a7d7b4d52a78ca3efb23d718b&quot;&gt;belonging&lt;/a&gt;.&lt;/strong&gt; You can check out independent reviews by other candidates on &lt;a href=&quot;https://www.glassdoor.com/Overview/Working-at-Remote-EI_IE3871683.11,17.htm&quot;&gt;Glassdoor&lt;/a&gt; or look up the &lt;a href=&quot;https://www.notion.so/people-Candidate-Experience-Surveys-17d595a88b7548148593792a8072235f&quot;&gt;results of our candidate surveys&lt;/a&gt; to see how others feel about working and interviewing here.&lt;/p&gt;
 &lt;p&gt;&lt;strong&gt;All of our positions are fully remote.
-You do not have to relocate to join us!&lt;/strong&gt;&lt;/p&gt;&lt;/div&gt;&lt;h2&gt;&lt;strong&gt;About Remote&lt;/strong&gt;&lt;/h2&gt;
-&lt;p&gt;Remote is solving global remote organizations’ biggest challenge: employing anyone anywhere compliantly.
-We make it possible for businesses big and small to employ a global team by handling global payroll, benefits, taxes, and compliance.
-Check out &lt;a href=&quot;http://remote.com/how-it-works&quot;&gt;remote.com/how-it-works&lt;/a&gt; to learn more or if you’re interested in adding to the mission, scroll down to apply now.&lt;/p&gt;
-&lt;p&gt;Please take a look at &lt;strong&gt;&lt;a href=&quot;http://remote.com/handbook&quot;&gt;remote.com/handbook&lt;/a&gt;&lt;/strong&gt; to learn more about our culture and what it is like to work here. &lt;strong&gt;Not only do we encourage folks from all ethnic groups, genders, sexuality, age and abilities to apply, but we prioritize a sense of belonging.&lt;/strong&gt; You can check out independent reviews by other candidates on &lt;a href=&quot;https://www.glassdoor.com/Overview/Working-at-Remote-EI_IE3871683.11,17.htm&quot;&gt;Glassdoor&lt;/a&gt; or look up the &lt;a href=&quot;https://www.notion.so/people-Candidate-Experience-Surveys-17d595a88b7548148593792a8072235f&quot;&gt;results of our candidate surveys&lt;/a&gt; to see how others feel about working and interviewing here.&lt;/p&gt;
-&lt;p&gt;&lt;strong&gt;All of our positions are fully remote.
-You do not have to relocate to join us!&lt;/strong&gt;&lt;/p&gt;
+You do not have to relocate to join us!&lt;/strong&gt;&lt;/p&gt;&lt;/div&gt;&lt;h1&gt;&lt;strong&gt;What this job can offer you&lt;/strong&gt;&lt;/h1&gt;
-&lt;h2&gt;&lt;strong&gt;The position&lt;/strong&gt;&lt;/h2&gt;
-&lt;p&gt;We’re looking to bring on a Senior Product Manager who will continue to scale Remote’s Expense Management features and the future of this product line.
-You will work closely with engineers and designers to spearhead, manage, and grow our product offering.
-You will set the expense management roadmap and trajectory and will be pivotal in the execution of it.
-You will own the direction of our user-facing apps and make expense management a breeze.
-You will prioritize the team’s work in order to maximize value for our customers and make your vision a reality.&lt;/p&gt;
-&lt;h2&gt;What you bring&lt;/h2&gt;
 &lt;ul&gt;
-&lt;li&gt;Track record of experience in Product Management experience at a software company working on user facing applications&lt;/li&gt;
-&lt;li&gt;Fintech experience with: payments, procure to pay, credit/debit cards, acquiring, issuing bank transfers and/or billing process&lt;/li&gt;
-&lt;li&gt;Self driver who can dive deep into complex problems and drive a team to deliver solutions Excellent project management skills&lt;/li&gt;
-&lt;li&gt;Relationship-building skills to collaborate with internal subject-matter experts and external customers&lt;/li&gt;
-&lt;li&gt;Someone who is obsessed about their stakeholders and can anticipate their needs Excellent verbal and written communication skills&lt;/li&gt;
-&lt;li&gt;Ability to grasp complex engineering and product intricacies and simplify them to teach others how they work&lt;/li&gt;
-&lt;li&gt;Great judgment making both strategic (what to prioritize) and tactical (feature scope) decisions&lt;/li&gt;
-&lt;li&gt;Driven demonstrable results by moving a product in the right direction&lt;/li&gt;
-&lt;li&gt;A strong sense of design and UX.&lt;/li&gt;
+&lt;li&gt;As a product-led company, you&#39;ll play a key role in designing and building a new Applicant Tracking System that integrates with Remote’s global HRIS!&lt;/li&gt;
+&lt;li&gt;Build solutions together with product, engineering, design and business leaders&lt;/li&gt;
+&lt;li&gt;Collaborate with marketing, sales, legal, and finance teams to develop go-to-market strategies.&lt;/li&gt;
+&lt;li&gt;A lot of freedom to organize your work and life —&amp;nbsp;you are not bound to daily standups or other ceremonies.&lt;/li&gt;
+&lt;li&gt;A supportive and caring work environment where you can grow and challenge yourself to do your best work.&lt;/li&gt;
 &lt;/ul&gt;
-&lt;h2&gt;What this job can offer you&lt;/h2&gt;
+&lt;h1&gt;&lt;strong&gt;What you bring&lt;/strong&gt;&lt;/h1&gt;
 &lt;ul&gt;
-&lt;li&gt;Opportunity to develop, own and communicate the vision of the product, driving&amp;nbsp;the product strategy and maintain a prioritized roadmap&lt;/li&gt;
-&lt;li&gt;Own and expand end-to-end product features&lt;/li&gt;
-&lt;li&gt;Collaborate with Product Design, Engineering and Go-To-Market teams to bring product through all phases of product development including ideation, design, development, product rollout and launch&lt;/li&gt;
-&lt;li&gt;Collaborate with Legal, Credit Risk and FinOps organizations to develop functionality that enhances our product offering and limits our financial risks&lt;/li&gt;
-&lt;li&gt;Deliver clear, thoughtful documentation throughout the process which can be easily understood by technical and non-technical decision-makers&lt;/li&gt;
-&lt;li&gt;Leverage data to make informed decisions when confronted with ambiguity&lt;/li&gt;
-&lt;li&gt;Understand technical dependencies and communicate necessary changes to Engineering counterparts&lt;/li&gt;
-&lt;li&gt;Define and deliver on market research objectives and key performance indicators.&lt;/li&gt;
+&lt;li&gt;Experience as a product manager working in Applicant Tracking System(s)&lt;/li&gt;
+&lt;li&gt;Ability to take an idea from concept to loved product (product-market fit) with great UX&lt;/li&gt;
+&lt;li&gt;Great commercial awareness and judgment making strategic (what to prioritize) and tactical (feature scope) decisions&lt;/li&gt;
+&lt;li&gt;Ability to define and monitor key performance indicators (KPIs) to measure success and drive continuous product improvement is required&lt;/li&gt;
+&lt;li&gt;Outstanding communication and collaboration skills across different departments (e.g. business operations, sales, finance, engineering, design, executive leadership, etc.), as well as business-level proficiency in writing and speaking English.&lt;/li&gt;
 &lt;/ul&gt;
+&lt;p&gt;If you have experience as a product manager working in Applicant Tracking Systems with great commercial awareness, judgment making strategic and tactical decisions, and outstanding communication and collaboration skills, we want to hear from you!&lt;/p&gt;
+&lt;p&gt;Apply now and take the first step to join our Product Team as our Senior Product Manager, Applicant Tracking System at Remote.&lt;/p&gt;
+&lt;h1&gt;Bonus&lt;/h1&gt;
+&lt;ul&gt;
+&lt;li&gt;Experience working remotely and asynchronously&lt;/li&gt;
+&lt;li&gt;Experience working in payroll, HR, fintech, or B2B SaaS&lt;/li&gt;
+&lt;/ul&gt;
 &lt;h2&gt;&lt;strong&gt;Practicals&lt;/strong&gt;&lt;/h2&gt;
 &lt;ul&gt;
-&lt;li&gt;&lt;strong&gt;You&#39;ll report to:&lt;/strong&gt;&amp;nbsp;Product Director&lt;/li&gt;
+&lt;li&gt;&lt;strong&gt;You&#39;ll report to: Group PM&lt;/strong&gt;&lt;/li&gt;
-&lt;li&gt;&lt;strong&gt;Direct reports:&lt;/strong&gt; none.
-This is an individual contributor position&lt;/li&gt;
-&lt;li&gt;&lt;strong&gt;Team:&lt;/strong&gt; Product&lt;/li&gt;
+&lt;li&gt;&lt;strong&gt;Team:&lt;/strong&gt; Product Team&lt;/li&gt;
-&lt;li&gt;&lt;strong&gt;Location&lt;/strong&gt;: Anywhere in the world.&amp;nbsp;&lt;/li&gt;
+&lt;li&gt;&lt;strong&gt;Location&lt;/strong&gt;: EMEA&lt;/li&gt;
 &lt;li&gt;&lt;strong&gt;Start date:&lt;/strong&gt; As soon as possible&lt;/li&gt;
 &lt;/ul&gt;
 &lt;h2&gt;&lt;strong&gt;Remote Compensation Philosophy&lt;/strong&gt;&lt;/h2&gt;
-&lt;p&gt;Remote&#39;s Total Rewards philosophy is to ensure fair, unbiased compensation and fair &lt;a class=&quot;discussion-level-1 discussion-id-f2a82bc4-09e4-4a71-ad93-755b1d26a690 notion-link-token notion-enable-hover&quot; href=&quot;../../1945bce8d3924ece9421ba8630f57b0c#ddcf8273f3784526ae24532c9df9a7d2&quot; target=&quot;_blank&quot; data-token-index=&quot;2&quot;&gt;&lt;span class=&quot;link-annotation-unknown-block-id-1691622878&quot;&gt;equity&lt;/span&gt;&lt;/a&gt;&lt;span class=&quot;discussion-level-1 discussion-id-f2a82bc4-09e4-4a71-ad93-755b1d26a690 notion-enable-hover&quot; data-token-index=&quot;3&quot;&gt; pay &lt;/span&gt;along with competitive benefits in all locations in which we operate.
+&lt;p&gt;Remote&#39;s Total Rewards philosophy is to ensure fair, unbiased compensation and fair &lt;a href=&quot;https://www.notion.so/people-Belonging-Diversity-Equity-Inclusion-DEI-4990e36a7d7b4d52a78ca3efb23d718b?pvs=21&quot;&gt;equity&lt;/a&gt; pay along with competitive benefits in all locations in which we operate.
 We do not agree to or encourage cheap-labor practices and therefore we ensure to pay above in-location rates.
 We hope to inspire other companies to support global talent-hiring and bring local wealth to developing countries.&lt;/p&gt;
 &lt;h2&gt;&lt;strong&gt;Application process&lt;/strong&gt;&lt;/h2&gt;
+&lt;p&gt;Roughly 5 hours across 6 weeks&lt;/p&gt;
 &lt;ol&gt;
 &lt;li&gt;Interview with recruiter&lt;/li&gt;
-&lt;li&gt;Interview with future manager&lt;/li&gt;
+&lt;li&gt;Interview with hiring manager&lt;/li&gt;
-&lt;li&gt;Product Deep Dive (async)&lt;/li&gt;
-&lt;li&gt;Interviews (x 2) with internal stakeholders&lt;/li&gt;
-&lt;li&gt;Offer (async)&lt;/li&gt;
+&lt;li&gt;Async exercise (Product Deep Dive) and exercise review with a peer(s)&lt;/li&gt;
+&lt;li&gt;Interview with Team member(s)&lt;/li&gt;
+&lt;li&gt;Interview with Director of Product&lt;/li&gt;
-&lt;li&gt;&lt;a href=&quot;https://www.notion.so/Veremark-Remote-96e108c037b8423cbd4c3f07a1f9b38b&quot;&gt;Prior employment verification check&lt;/a&gt; (Read more at &lt;a href=&quot;http://remote.com/employment-checks&quot;&gt;remote.com/employment-checks&lt;/a&gt;)&lt;/li&gt;
+&lt;li&gt;&lt;a href=&quot;https://www.notion.so/Veremark-Remote-96e108c037b8423cbd4c3f07a1f9b38b?pvs=21&quot;&gt;Prior employment verification check&lt;/a&gt; (Read more at &lt;a href=&quot;http://remote.com/employment-checks&quot;&gt;remote.com/employment-checks&lt;/a&gt;)&lt;/li&gt;
 &lt;/ol&gt;
-&lt;p&gt;#LI-DNP&lt;/p&gt;&lt;div class=&quot;content-conclusion&quot;&gt;&lt;h2&gt;&lt;strong&gt;Benefits&lt;/strong&gt;&lt;/h2&gt;
+&lt;p&gt;#LI-DNI&lt;/p&gt;&lt;div class=&quot;content-conclusion&quot;&gt;&lt;h2&gt;&lt;strong&gt;Benefits&lt;/strong&gt;&lt;/h2&gt;
 &lt;div class=&quot;p-rich_text_section&quot;&gt;
 &lt;div class=&quot;p-rich_text_section&quot;&gt;Our full benefits &amp;amp; perks are explained in our handbook at&amp;nbsp;&lt;a class=&quot;c-link&quot; href=&quot;http://remote.com/r/benefits&quot; target=&quot;_blank&quot; data-stringify-link=&quot;http://remote.com/r/benefits&quot; data-sk=&quot;tooltip_parent&quot;&gt;remote.com/r/benefits&lt;/a&gt;.
 As a global company, each country works differently, but some benefits/perks are for all Remoters:&lt;/div&gt;
 &lt;ul class=&quot;p-rich_text_list p-rich_text_list__bullet&quot; data-stringify-type=&quot;unordered-list&quot; data-indent=&quot;0&quot; data-border=&quot;0&quot;&gt;